Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-an-animated-wave-line-with-tailwind-css.md

 ```

 Make sure this attribute is in line with the text you are using.
-Since we want to animate it on the horizontal axis, we need to ensure it renders long enough.
+Since we want to animate it on the horizontal axis, we must ensure it renders long enough.

 Luckily, the Tailwind content class allows us to add multiple elements.